Can’t make it to Pride? You can still be an ally.

 - join a gay-straight alliance (GSA) at your school (or consider starting your own GSA)

-- talk to members of the LGBTQ community to learn more about their experiences
+- talk to members of the LGBTQ2S+ community to learn more about their experiences

 - look for ways to start a Pride event in your community